The S.A.T.

 The S.A.T.
-(Spanish Announce Team) is a professional wrestling tag team mostly seen in independent promotions that consisted of brothers Jose Maximo (Kelvin Ramirez, born October 13, 1983) and Joel Maximo (Julio Ramirez, November 28, 1979) who were both born in Brooklyn, New York.
+(Spanish Announce Team) was a professional wrestling tag team mostly seen in independent promotions that consisted of brothers Jose Maximo (Kelvin Ramirez, born October 13, 1983) and Joel Maximo (Julio Ramirez, November 28, 1979) who were both born in Brooklyn, New York.
 The team was occasionally joined by their cousin; Amazing Red (Jonathan Figueroa).

 Career

 Originally the brothers, both trained by Mikey Whipwreck and Mike Awesome, wrestled under the name Los Maximos, and also competed as Six Point Four in Fighting World of Japan Pro Wrestling.
 The S.A.T. and Amazing Red wrestled for Combat Zone Wrestling (CZW), and Ring of Honor (ROH) during the company's first two years, as well as being a part of Total Nonstop Action Wrestling (TNA), during the promotion's early years.